OathPros/COMP3/source/guidelines/keyboard.rst

 * Avoid assigning access keys to “thin” letters (such as lowercase i or l), or letters with descenders (such as lowercase g or y), unless it is unavoidable.
 The underline is sometimes not as clear with these characters.
 * If the choice of access keys is difficult, assign access keys to the most frequently-used controls first.
 If the first letter is not available, choose an easy to remember consonant from the label, for example, “p” in “Replace”.
 Only assign vowels once no consonants are available.
 * Be aware that access keys have to be translated together with the strings that they are taken from, so even if there are no conflicts in your native language, they may occur in translations.
+* Don't assign awkward reaches.
+Some people may only be able to use one hand on the keyboard, so shortcuts that can be easily used with one hand are preferable for common operations.
+(This guideline also applies to shortcuts.)

 .. _shortcut-keys: